Luke 12:35-48

 However, the key is to recognize that the PRIMARY theme or lesson of this parable is that of acceptance or rejection by the Messiah at the Day of the Lord, and that eternal destiny is not even in view.

-Even though there are two different sets of lashes given at the time of Christ's return, there is only ONE ultimate destiny that is assigned to both.
 They both go to the place of the unbeliever where there is weeping and gnashing of teeth.

 At the same time, we must recognize the significance of these two very clear distinctions in punishment, that cannot be dismissed from the parable as an insignificant embellishment.